 - Water: a little water helps to moisten oats so they can be formed into cookies more easily!

-A brief overview: how to make oatmeal raisin breakfast cookies!
+We'll start here with a brief overview!
 Keep scrolling for the full recipe card and measurements.

-Combine all ingredients (except for water) in a small mixing bowl and stir.
+- Combine all ingredients, except for water, in a large bowl and stir well.
 Add water and stir again.

 - When forming cookies, your hands may get a little sticky from the dough!
 This can make it quite difficult to shape them correctly.
 Simply take a moment and rinse your hands to remove the majority of stuck ingredients.
 This will get you moving again.